Farsinuce/LLM-Alchemy/LLM_Alchemy_Developer_Overview.md

    - Supabase Row‑Level‑Security on every table
    - Daily free‑combination counter in `users.daily_count` (reset by DB cron).

+Note: The game deploys on Vercel.
+We don't do npm run build.

 ---

 ## 3 · File‑by‑File Cheat‑Sheet